projectcalico/calico/master/getting-started/mesos/installation/dc-os/index.md

 ### etcd

-Calico uses etcd as its central database.
+{{site.prodname}} uses etcd as its central database.
 There are two popular ways to run etcd in DC/OS:

 1. **Use the Universe etcd package**